akselreiten/857_root/README.md

  true
  ```

 9. At this point, you’re ready to use the MicroChain front end to actually use the lending system.
-Clone or otherwise download the MicroChain code (in the same repository as these instructions), go the repo root, and open up views/index.html in your favorite browser.
+Navigate to http://akselreiten.github.io/857_root/.
+Alternatively, clone or otherwise download the MicroChain code (in the same repository as these instructions), go the repo root, and open up views/index.html in your favorite browser.
 It should look like this:

  ![alt text](https://github.com/akselreiten/857_root/blob/master/img/rm3.png "MicroChain web interface")